skip to main content

 3. Is my modem communicating with the network properly?

-Your computer’s network adapter (sometimes called a network card) drivers update automatically unless you disabled auto-updates in your operating system.
-Still, it’s worth checking just to make sure.
+Your computer’s operating system updates the drivers to your network adapter (or network card) automatically unless you disabled auto-updates in your operating system.
+Still, it’s worth checking for the latest update just to make sure.

-Follow these steps to update network adapter drivers in Windows 10:
+Follow these steps to update network adapter drivers in Windows:

 Step 5: Follow the remaining on-screen instructions to complete the update.